-Our provisional materiality at the planning stage of the audit was set at £220.3 using a benchmark of 1% of net assets, based on the 2019/20 audited financial statements.
-We set a provisional specific materiality for the fund account of £86m at the planning stage of the audit using a benchmark of 10% of benefits payable based on the 2019/20 audited financial statements.
+Our provisional materiality at the planning stage of the audit was set at £293m using a benchmark of 1% of net assets available to pay benefits.
+We set a provisional specific materiality for the fund account of £90m at the planning stage of the audit using a benchmark of 10% of benefits payable.